 Any accidents can simply be wiped away without the unit sustaining any damage.

-The plant lives in a normal plant pot containing planting medium, which rests atop an urn-shaped faux-clay pot.
+One way is to hide it beneath a plant pot.
+The plant lives above in a normal plant pot containing planting medium, which rests atop an urn-shaped faux-clay pot.

 The Good Pet Stuff Company hidden cat litter box looks just like a real clay pot, although it’s actually made of polypropylene.

 The plants and pot sit between the top and bottom section of the hidden litter box.
 For dust and odor control, the pot has a filtered vented system.